CAE Inc.

-CAE Inc. (formerly Canadian Aviation Electronics) is a Canadian manufacturer of simulation technologies, modelling technologies and training services to airlines, aircraft manufacturers, healthcare specialists, and defence customers.
+CAE Inc. is a Canadian manufacturer of simulation technologies, modelling technologies and training services to airlines, aircraft manufacturers, and defence customers.
 CAE was founded in 1947, and has manufacturing operations and training facilities in 35 countries.
-In 2017, the company's annual revenue was CAD $2.705 billion.

 Flight simulators

 CAE sells flight simulators and training devices to airlines, aircraft manufacturers and training centres.
 It licenses its simulation software to various market segments and has a professional services division.

 The simulators include basic training devices CAE 400XR and CAE 500XR, and full-motion products such as the CAE 3000, CAE 5000 and CAE 7000XR.
 These simulators are available for commercial use.
 In 2016, the company sold 53 Full-Flight Simulators.

 In 2001, CAE Inc. acquired BAE Systems's Flight Simulation and Training division, formerly known as Reflectone Inc, a publicly listed company founded in 1939, and based in Tampa, Florida.
 Reflectone sold flight simulators to the military and provided pilot training on its premises.

 In 2021, CAE announced the purchase of the Military Training businesses of L3Harris Technologies; the purchase includes Link Simulation & Training which traces its corporate history to the original flight simulators designed and built by Ed Link.